cargo-bins/release-rust/README.md

 - Version 1.13.0 is downloaded for the current platform, and checked against checksums hardcoded in this action (bootstrap).
 - Cosign is securely self-upgraded to the latest (or desired) version.
-- [Gitsign](https://github.com/sigstore/gitsign) is downloaded, verified, and installed.
+- [gitsign] is downloaded, verified, and installed.

 _The `post-setup` hook is run._